pjcozzi/cesium-starter-app/README.md

 * Make sure you have the [heroku toolbelt](https://toolbelt.heroku.com/) installed
 * `heroku create my-awesome-cesium-starter-app`
 * `git push heroku master`
+* If that succeeds you should be able to view your app with a URL like [https://**my-awesome-cesium-starter-app**.herokuapp.com](https://my-awesome-cesium-starter-app.herokuapp.com)

 What's here?
 ------------